ivangfr/springboot-jsoup-html-parser/README.md

 - Open a terminal and navigate to `springboot-jsoup-html-parser` root folder

-- Run the command below to start a `MongoDB` docker container at port `27017
+- Run the command below to start a `MongoDB` Docker container at port `27017
   ```
   docker-compose up -d
   ```